Meepo39-1/Anti-Confirmation-Bias-Recommendation-System/README.md

 ## How can I test it?
-If you're feeling brave you can clone this repo locally and follow the steps from "setup instructions.txt" Otherwise, you can run these google colab notebooks: [content filtering](https://colab.research.google.com/drive/1Y0vRqUAqbu6FSj41O0nf3SeNYkw4lY7o?usp=sharing), [TO BE ADDED]()
+If you're feeling brave you can clone this repo locally and follow the steps from "setup instructions.txt" Otherwise, you can run these google colab notebooks: [content filtering](https://colab.research.google.com/drive/1Y0vRqUAqbu6FSj41O0nf3SeNYkw4lY7o?usp=sharing), [collaborative filtering](https://colab.research.google.com/drive/1dvJ0yhuKA26XCYU9sncrmqCpA-2dagfi?usp=sharing)